-As more roles open up, you'll benefit from collaborating with other teams internally, like your leadership team.
+As more roles open up, you'll benefit from collaborating with other teams internally, especially members of the leadership team across various departments.
 They will be highly influential in attracting candidates and painting the picture of what it's like to work for your company.
 Take the time to start building a relationship with your leadership team now and finding ways to position them externally as thought leaders.
 Doing so will help you build a strong talent pipeline for future hiring needs.